frispete/wm-win-tool/README.md

 Final notes
 -----------
+There are good chances, that the Firefox issue is fixed with Version 75.
+Hooray.
+Let's hope for the best.
+If all goes well, this tool provides a nice way to **validate** the final fix.
+If all windows match, it will not perform any action on (verbose) restore. :wink:

 The commands `store` and `restore` could be implicitly triggered, when executed via symlinks to `wm-win-tool`, eg.:
 ```